samcondon4/SPHEREx-lab-tools/docs/user_guide/data_output/standard.rst

 ---------

 | While SPHERExLabTools supports output to many file types, the principles of how experiment data is organized for
   archival are common to all types.
-As described in :ref:`Fundamentals <user_guide/fundamentals:Fundamentals>`, data is generated and sent out for archival via :ref:`Procedures <user_guide/fundamentals:Procedures>`.
-Generally, procedures generate a single data point while :ref:`Procedure Sequences <user_guide/fundamentals:Procedure Sequences>` string together multiple procedures in a loop to generate a larger data set.
+As described in :ref:`Fundamentals <user_guide/fundamentals/index:Fundamentals>`, data is generated and sent out for archival via :ref:`Procedures <user_guide/fundamentals/index:Procedures>`.
+Execution of an **individual procedure** generates data which is wrapped into a **Record**.
+A **procedure sequence** is a set of multiple procedures which execute in a loop to generate a **RecordGroup**.

-| Single data points are referred to as **Records** while collections of data points are **Record Groups**.

-| In addition to the measured quantities of interest (voltage, temperature, images, etc.), Records contain all experiment
+| In addition to the measured quantities of an experiment (voltage, temperature, images, etcs.), Records also contain intrument
-  information such as instrument metadata, procedure parameters, timestamps, etc., associated with the measured quantity.
-  Each piece of information contained within a Record is placed into one of 3 categories:
+  metadata, procedure parameters, timestamps, etc. Generally, information within a Record is placed into one of 3 categories:

     1. **Data**: The measured quantities of the experiment.
     2. **Procedure Parameters**: Parameters of the procedure that generated the measured quantities.